NeurodataWithoutBorders/nwbinspector/docs/best_practices/nwbfile_metadata.rst

 File Identifiers
 ~~~~~~~~~~~~~~~~

-NWBFile has two distinct places for identifiers: :py:attr:`~pynwb.file.NWBFile.session_id` and
+An :nwb-schema:ref:`sec-NWBFile` has two distinct places for identifiers: ``NWBFile.session_id`` and ``identifier``.
-:py:attr:`~pynwb.file.NWBFile.identifier`.

-The :py:attr:`~pynwb.file.NWBFile.session_id` field marks unique experimental sessions.
-The
-:py:attr:`~pynwb.file.NWBFile.session_id` should have a one-to-one relationship with a recording session.
-Sometimes you
+The ``session_id`` field marks unique experimental sessions.
+The ``session_id`` should have a one-to-one relationship
-may find yourself having multiple NWBFiles that correspond to the same session.
-This can happen, for instance, if you
+with a recording session.
+Sometimes you may find yourself having multiple NWBFiles that correspond to the same session.
-separate out processing steps across multiple files or if you want to compare different processing outputs.
-In this
+This can happen, for instance, if you separate out processing steps across multiple files or if you want to compare
-case, the :py:attr:`~pynwb.file.NWBFile.session_id` should be the same for each file.
-Each lab should follow a standard
+different processing outputs.
+In this case, the ``session_id`` should be the same for each file.
+Each lab should follow
-structure for their own naming schemes so that sessions are unique within the lab and the IDs are easily human-readable.
+a standard structure for their own naming schemes so that sessions are unique within the lab and the IDs are easily
+human-readable.

-The :py:attr:`~pynwb.file.NWBFile.identifier` tag should be a globally unique value for the
+The ``identifier`` tag should be a globally unique value for the :nwb-schema:ref:`sec-NWBFile`.
+Two different NWBFiles
-:py:class:`~pynwb.file.NWBFile`.
-Two different NWBFiles from the same session should have different
-:py:attr:`~pynwb.file.NWBFile.identifier` values if they differ in any way.
-It is recommended that you use a
+from the same session should have different ``identifier`` values if they differ in any way.
+It is recommended that you
-well-established algorithmic generator such as :uuid:`uuid <>` (for PyNWB) or ?? (for MatNWB) to ensure uniqueness.
+use a well-established algorithmic generator such as :uuid:`uuid <>` (for PyNWB) or ?? (for MatNWB) to ensure
-The :py:attr:`~pynwb.file.NWBFile.identifier` does not need to be easily human-readable.
+uniqueness.
+The ``identifier`` does not need to be easily human-readable.